Bachelor of Nursing (Honours)

 Mode of Delivery

 - Individual Research Supervision Meetings

-*Students are required to attend a 5 days research theory workshop which is held at Sydney Nursing School as part of their candidature.
+*Students are required to attend a 5 days research theory workshop which is held at University of Sydney's Sydney Nursing School, Australia as part of their candidature.
 Students will have access to the Sydney eLearning platform as well as the Research Hub, which is a shared online space for all research degree students at Sydney Nursing School.